cricalix/TwitchPhoneCalls/SETUP.md

     (SayText "Daisy, Daisy, this is Twitch Chat calling")

+Close Festival

+    (quit)

 Make a note of which voices you want to use.
 You'll need a minimum of one voice.

 Additional voices are available; on Ubuntu the package names start with `festvox-`.

 ## Creating the configuration file

 Run the bot program.
-It'll create the configuration file for you.
+It'll create the configuration file for you on the first run.

 ```bash
 python bot.py